 All staff sign a camp covenant, which holds our community to high standards of behavior while employed at Green River Preserve.
 This covenant includes a commitment not to do illegal drugs or drink alcohol on GRP property.
 These actions are grounds for immediate dismissal from your job.
 If you cannot honestly make this commitment, please do not apply.

-Counselors must be U.S. Citizens or authorized to work in the United States.
+Mentors must be U.S. Citizens or authorized to work in the United States.
 At this time, GRP does not participate in the U.S. Department of State J-1 Cultural Exchange program that brings international visitors to American summer camps as camp counselors or summer work travel participants.